 - Do some keyword research to find out the most popular and “trending” keywords for your industry.
 Use them wherever you can to make sure your site gets found in searches.

-Read more about Search Engine Optimization, read more about our Flight Plan Process where we will evaluate your website and provide specific recommendations, or make an appointment to talk with us about your specific situation.
+Read more about Search Engine Optimization, read more about our Flight Plan Process where we will evaluate your website and provide specific recommendations.

 Want to evaluate your own website and/or service provider?